When I was a student (2003-2009), my classmates and I didn’t have any Digital tablet at school to practice on.

 Related article: An electric razor sketching demo with Sketchbook Pro [Video]

-- Awesome performance and flexibility (Many option to parameter)
+- Awesome performance and flexibility (Many options to parameter)

 - Awesome at doing basically anything